 - Do not hardcode the test cases in your solutions.

-Important note: As with last week, and from now on, writing sessions will also contain very short (fill-in-the-blank or super-short code tracing) questions covering this week's course notes.
-Be sure to study the course notes and know them well before attending Friday's writing session!
+Important note: As with last unit, and from now on, writing sessions will also contain very short (fill-in-the-blank or super-short code tracing) questions covering this unit's course notes.
+Be sure to study the course notes and know them well before attending Thursday's writing session!
 Also, be sure to look at the practice problems at the end of this page!